 User ‘Ravi Saxena’ has taken more than 12 minutes to accomplish a task, and not able to convince to pay for joining a contest.

-Due to following Reasons:
+Due to the following reasons:

 Discovered 5 Critical Problems

-I discovered 5 critical problems during this process, those undoubtedly might be impacting on the users retention OR increasing the chance of huge drop-offs.
+I discovered 5 critical problems during this process, those undoubtedly might be impacting on the users’ retention OR increasing the chance of huge drop-offs.

 Bad discoverability and installation hassles:

-Unfortunately this app is not available on the Google play store due to some reasons.
+Unfortunately, this app is not available on the Google play store due to some reasons.
 Users have only option to install Android version from the Dream11 mobile site.
-The discovery of application and the installation process through mobile site is a difficult and painful task for the users. (screens/flow below)
+The discovery of application and the installation process through the mobile site is a difficult and painful task for the users. (screens/flow below)

-Registration option on the 1st screen seems unreasonable / illogical for the new users, who have not yet experienced the product or convinced from it.
+Registration option on the 1st screen seems unreasonable/illogical for the new users, who have not yet experienced the product or convinced from it.
 Such options can lead to major drop-off.

 Since registration is not mandatory for creating a team, this option can be asked purposefully before making the payment and not for creating a team or a joining a contest.
 This will surely remove the barrier for the users those want to experience the product 1st.